bkupidura/dead-man-hand/README.md

 **All actions are encrypted and when properly configured nobody will be able to get access to them.**

-Main goal of DMH is to ensure that actions can be executed only when you are dead.
-And before that time, every action should be confidential - even for people who have access to DMH.
+Main goal of `DMH` is to ensure that actions can be executed only when you are dead.
+And before that time, every action should be confidential - even for people who have access to `DMH`.

+# Features
+- Privacy focused - even with access to `DMH` you will not be able to read actions.
+- Tested - almost 100% code covered by unit tests and integration tests.
+- Small footprint
+- Multiple action execution methods (`json_post`, `bulksms`, `mail`)
+- Multiple alive probe methods (`json_post`, `bulksms`, `mail`)

 # How it works
 <img width="1023" alt="dmh-flow" src="https://github.com/user-attachments/assets/63a5a1a9-c692-4ade-a971-073b807653fe" />